Impact of Mikey Medium English School on the community of Bauniya, Far Western Nepal

 This is an example of our success, as reported by our principal Balraj Bhat: “This year [school year 2020] our students who passed 8th grade from our school attended an entrance exam for future education in Computer Science.
 A total of 8 MMES students took the test.
 There were 48 scholarships and more than 100 students from different school took the test.
 All our students passed the test and our student, Paras Woli, stood first from all competitors.
 So he has got free scholarship from the school.
 (He was scholarship student at MMES) The principal and the parents congratulated everyone and thanked us for competing.
 After these 8th grade students pass the 12th class they will have good job opportunities and good life.”

 Goals, Tracking, and Evaluation: When GEN was established, MMES had 48 students, kindergarten through class 2; three teachers; a rented concrete building; and no bathroom.
-Today, the school has 300 students (the maximum), prekindergarten through class 8; 17 staff members; 10 permanent classrooms; bathrooms; a computer lab; an early childhood learning center; and a small library-office.
+Today, the school has over 500 students, pre-kindergarten through class 8; 25 staff members; 20 permanent classrooms; bathrooms; a computer lab; an early childhood learning center; and a small library-office.
 Initially, GEN supported all 48 students with full scholarships.
 Today, we provide 50 scholarships annually—half for girls—covering tuition, books and uniforms.
-As part of the sustainability plan, the remaining students’ families (250) pay to cover the costs of attendance.
+As part of the sustainability plan, the remaining students’ families pay to cover the costs of attendance.
 To ensure community and parent involvement, a nine-member School Management Committee was established to work with the principal on planning and administrative decision-making.

-Currently, the oldest students of the original 48 are in high school; 10 have college aspirations.
+Currently, many of the oldest students of the original 48 have finished high school and have college and professional aspirations.
 We solicited two independent evaluations of MMES in 2013 and 2018, and 15 volunteers who spent summers at the school submitted assessments to the GEN Board.
-These reports helped guide the Board in its oversight and support of the principal, Balraj Bhat.
+These reports helped guide the GEN Board and the MMES School Management Committee in their oversight and support of the principal, Balraj Bhat.

 Support from GEN: GEN has no paid staff.
 Rather, GEN founder Barbara Church (an experienced educator) and her husband, John, volunteer as chair and co-chair of the Board.
-The Churches have made 8 trips to Nepal to provide on-the-ground assessments and in-person guidance and to connect the school with area NGOs and public and private high schools for MMES graduates.
-For added support, 15 American volunteers have spent summers teaching at the school and working with staff.
+The Churches have made 8 trips to Nepal to provide on-the-ground assessments and in-person guidance.
+They have facilitated connecting the school with area NGOs and public and private high schools for MMES graduates.
+For added support, 16 international volunteers have taught at the school and worked with the staff.

 GEN is guided by its 14-member board focused on overseeing strategic planning, finances and administration.
 Two of the Board’s highest priorities are to ensure MMES has the means to educate as many impoverished children from Bauniya as possible and to put the school on a self-sustaining path.
-Since 2017, this goal became a reality with the construction of a larger school facility, supported financially by GEN. The school’s size now makes it financially possible for tuition to cover operating costs and some scholarships.
+Since 2017, this goal has moved closer to reality with the construction of a larger school campus with three new buildings (and a fourth under construction), supported financially in part by GEN. The school’s size now makes it financially possible for tuition to cover operating costs and some scholarships.
 GEN’s financial support helps keep the scholarship level at 50 students.

 Subjects Math, English, Nepali, General Knowledge ⇒